Travel Information: COVID 19

 And please let us know if you’re comfortable dining with other guests for breakfast (an amazing way to meet new people and learn their stories), or if you’d prefer to eat at a separate table or staggered time.
 While we don’t serve breakfast in your room, we do have the luxury of beautiful fall mornings, so breakfast on the mansion patio can be a wonderful experience we can arrange for you.
 Also our guest rooms and common areas are thoroughly cleaned and disinfected after each check-out, and we continue to monitor and ensure the safety and health of all staff.

 Built in 1869, the Vrooman Mansion was originally a 17-room red brick Italianate-style home designed by G.W.
 Bunting.
-By 1900, the home had undergone extensive remodeling, virtually doubling its size.
-The redesign eradicated nearly every vestige of the original Italianate home, turning it into a structure that has been compared to the officer's quarters at West Point.
-Restyling the mansion to its present form, architect Arthur Pillsbury created what is considered now to be a conservative interpretation of Romanesque style.
-Every effort has been made to retain the mansion’s authentic décor and ambience.
+By 1900, the home had undergone extensive remodeling, virtually doubling its size, but the redesign eradicated nearly every vestige of the original Italianate home.
+Restyling the mansion to its present form, famed architect Arthur Pillsbury created what is considered now to be a conservative interpretation of Romanesque style.
+Every effort has been made to retain the mansion’s authentic décor and ambiance.

 The Vrooman Mansion offers guests a “vintage greets modern” experience marked with vibrancy, majesty, and elegance.
 The luxurious common areas are always popular with guests, who enjoy reconnecting with their most important relationships in the parlor with a glass of wine, or rediscovering history by perusing the library’s assortment of books and references.
 Those who explore the main foyer will discover an inglenook next to the fireplace, perfect for reflecting and allowing history to inspire your future.